BenLambright/wedding-song-recommendations/README.md

 ## Dataset Sample
 **numpy_array_for_modeling.csv** - This is the sample dataset that was initially used in our local system to test the model.

 **numpy_array_for_modeling_with_cathegorical_columns.csv** - This is the sample dataset that was to test innitial results.

 **big_data_ready_for_modeling.csv** - This is the final dataset used for modeling our clusters.

 ## Files Description
-This repository contains code separate code versions that run on AWS and Google Cloud.
+This repository contains code separate code versions that run on Google Cloud.

-**Dataframes:**
+**Pre-Processing:**
-- df_aws.py: Contains the code to run the sample data in AWS EMR
+- **preprocessing.ipynb:** Contains the code to pre-process the language detection, remove unwanted columns, drop duplicate rows, implementing correct data types, remove explicit songs, and add language_id column.
+- **large_scale_langid.ipynb**: Contains code to detect most languages in the dataset

+**Modeling:**
+- **METCS777-term-project-code-Team9-GMM-Implementation.ipynb:** Contains code to run GMM clustering information and separate songs depending on it's features.
-- df_gcp.py: Contains code to run the sample data in Google Cloud
+- **METCS777-term-project-code-Team9-Kmeans-Implementation.ipynb:** Contains code to run K-means clustering information and separate songs depending on it's features.

-**RDDS:**
+**Inference:**
-- rdd_aws.py: Conttains code to run the sample data in AWS
+- add_file: Conttains code to run....
-- rdd_gcp_implement.py: Contains code to run sammple data in Google Cloud
+- add_file: Contains code to run...
 ---

 ## Dataset Explanation